nywinewench/nywinewench.github.io/_posts/2014-9-11-why-we-do-it.md

 To be handed a glass of really, really good wine made from grapes grown on the soil you’ve been covered in all year is a really incredible thing.
 We all took a moment to enjoy the wine and the day, and the happy smiles of the group of friends who liked our grapes enough to make wine from them and share it.

 That’s the buzz, the bug––that’s why I care about wine the way I do.
-After my first full season of working excessively in a vineyard, it was an amazing time to sit back and see the bigger picture.
+After my first full season of working exclusively in a vineyard, it was an amazing time to sit back and see the bigger picture.